omgcheese/developerOptionsShortcuts/README.md

 ADB should be available when you install Android Studio (Requires modify bash_profile) or you can use homebrew to get ADB

 ### Rooted Device
-You should have SU permission which allows you to bypass [Installation](#Installation step)
+You should have SU permission which allows you to bypass [Installation](#Installation) step

 ## Installation
 First, clone this repo and install the app.